espressif/esp-skainet/README.md

 ## hardware_driver

-The hardware_driver component contains drivers for the ESP32-LyraT-Mini board.
+The hardware_driver component contains drivers for the ESP32-LyraT-Mini board and ESP32-LyraT V4.3 board.

 ## esp-sr